-In this article we shall appreciate 7 points which are critical to your success in an MBA interview.
+In this article we give you 7 last-minute tips, critical to your success in an MBA interview.
 Keeping these in mind and applying them relevantly may enhance your probability to do better!

 It’s not always easy, but try and be yourself (your best professional self).Try to get your personality across in a way that’s natural.
-Being natural does not imply that you are not adequately prepared for the day.
-On the other hand, it implies that you go well prepared and yet sound natural.
+Being natural does not imply that you do not adequately prepare for the interview day.
+On the other hand, it implies that you go well prepared and yet sound original and natural.
 Give them something to remember you, and an effective way of doing so it to brand yourself in a strategic manner.
 For example, building up a personal value proposition around your strengths, is a good branding strategy.

 Some candidates are so focused on the challenges of the day that they forget that: